-For information on upgrading from a previous version of HPSS, see the HPSS Conversion Guide.
+For information on upgrading from a previous version of HPSS, see instructions provided by HPSS support.

 The steps required to install and set up an HPSS system are listed below.
 Each step is discussed in more detail in the section referenced.